shan0809/shan-rubyonrailsAWS/README.md

 # shan-rubyonrailsAWS
-This repo servers the purpose of deployment of Ruby on Rails application AWS
+This repo serves the purpose of deployment of Ruby on Rails application on AWS.